naborlozada/Aaegypti_domestication/README.md

    * Nabor Lozada.
 (2024).
 Aedes aegypti domestication (v0.4).
 Zenodo. https://doi.org/10.5281/zenodo.10721413
    * A. N. Lozada-Chávez et. al. 2023.
 [Molecular signature of domestication in the arboviral vector *Aedes aegypti*](https://doi.org/10.1101/2023.03.13.532092). bioRxiv.
 DOI: https://doi.org/10.1101/2023.03.13.532092 [submitted].

 ##
+## NOTICE (updated 3-October-2024):
+1) **selection** In this directory, a single MD file describing the approach to detect Selection on protein coding genes based on both, the McDonald and Kreitman test (MKT) and the Direction of Selection (DoS).
+First, single short text steps are decribed from the detection of orthologs, codon alignments, and both analyses of MKT and DoS.
+Next, a summary of each step in bash scripting languages for orthologs detection and codon alignments, and both analyses, MKT and DoS, in R code context MD format.
+2) **Supplementary Data** associated to the current submmitted version of the manuscript was updated and is located in the <ins>**Supplementary Data** directory</ins> of this repository.
+A summary of the content is at the bottom of this page.
+##
 ## NOTICE (updated 13-May-2024):
 1) **selection** In this directory, six scripts and a summary step protocol were added, and they are related to the <ins>**detection of outliers based on the selection of a top 0.05% and 1% of a tail distribution** of `RAiSD` results, and to the **detection of selection in coding protein genes using PAML**.
 See **selection** directory for details.</ins>.